Angles6230/Certification-Notes/CCNA Study.md

 	tells the router to not send advertisements on this interface
 ### EIGRP
 Uses bandwidth and delay to calculate metric
+ECMP by 4 default up to 16
+Can also do unequal cost multipath
-Feasible Distance - route's metric value to destination(src to dest)
+Metric - lowest segment bandwidth + sum of segment delays Feasible Distance - route's metric value to destination(src to dest)
 	Best metric along a path
 Advertised/Reported Distance - neighbors metric value to destination(hop 1 to dest)